aon3d/covid-face-shield/README.md

 - `DXF` files are for laser cutting
 - `STL` files are for 3D printing
 - `SLDPRT` and `STEP` files are for 3D CAD software (e.g., Solidworks, Inventor, Fusion 360)
+- `factory` files are for [Simplify3D](https://www.simplify3d.com/) and are designed to work for the [AON-M2 industrial 3D printer](https://www.aon3d.com/aon-m2-2020-industrial-3d-printer/)

 ## Documentation